2003 Italy blackout: Effects

 The night of 27 September 2003 was the first Nuit Blanche in Rome.
-Thus, many people were on the streets and all public transportation were still operating at the time of the blackout (at about 3:00 on 28 September 2003) despite the fact that it was very late at night.
+Thus, many people were on the streets and public transportation was still operating at the time of the blackout (at about 3:00 on 28 September 2003) despite the fact that it was very late at night.
 Although the festival had already slowed due to heavy rains, the blackout marked its definitive end.

 Several hundred people were trapped in metro trains.
 Throughout Italy, 110 trains were cancelled, stranding 30,000 people, although flights proceeded as normal.
 Many people spent the night sleeping in train stations and on streets in Rome.

 Police described the scene as chaos but there were no serious accidents.

 The blackout did not spread further to neighboring countries, such as Austria, Slovenia and Croatia, which are connected to Italy.
-Only part of the Geneva Canton and the italian-speaking Canton Ticino of Switzerland suffered a power outage for three hours.
+Only part of Geneva canton and Ticino canton in Switzerland suffered a power outage for three hours.